gpergrossi/Unity-scripts/PolyOBJImporter/README.md

 As long as this script and Surface shader exist within your Unity project assets, you should be able to import any Blocks model from Google Poly.

 ## Installation (Option 1)
-1. Download the "PolyObjImporter.unitypackage" file and "import custom package" into Unity.
+1. Download the "PolyObjImporter.unitypackage" file and "import custom package" into Unity.<br/>
 You may move the both the script and surface shader files to whichever asset folder you like, they do not need to remain together.